 Nearly 7 million older Americans are living with Alzheimer’s disease as of 2024.

 Parkinson’s disease is a brain disorder that causes uncontrollable movements, such as shaking, stiffness, and difficulty with balance, according to the National Institute on Aging.
 But what do you really know about Parkinson’s and your risk?
-Let’s dive into the causes, symptoms, and treatment of Parkinson’s and how it impacts Latinos.
+Let’s dive into the causes, symptoms, and treatment of Parkinson’s and how it impacts Latinos and all people.

 What Causes Parkinson’s Disease?